ARCS Publications Catalog

 Publications of the American Research Center in Sofia

-Monograph Series, Conference Papers, and Collaborative Book Subsidies
+Monograph Series, Conference Papers, Historical Fiction, and Collaborative Book Subsidies

-If you would like to order a copy of any publication listed below, please contact email@example.com or complete the order form at the end of attached catalog.
-Most of the books are also available on Amazon.
+If you would like to order a copy of any publication listed below, please contact email@example.com Most of the books are also available for purchase directly on this page or on Amazon.
 All proceeds are used to support charitable activities.

 Medieval Bulgarian Art and Letters in a Byzantine Context

 This is the second of a two-volume set of recent Bulgarian articles on medieval studies proposed in 2010 by the American Research Center in Sofia Foundation.
 The purpose of these two volumes is to present select studies by Bulgarian medievalists to the English-reading international scholar- ly community.
 While the first volume, entitled State and Church: Studies in Medieval Bulgaria and Byzantium (2012), focused on medieval history and historiography, this collection represents studies in the literature, religious philosophy and arts of medieval Bulgaria and the Balkans.
 The book was published with the financial support of the Council of American Overseas Research Centers (CAORC) and the American Research Center in Sofia.

 978-954-92571-0-6・2017・$21.95 Purchase on Amazon

 Forms of Resistance